Vacuum Stability of the $\mathcal{PT}$-Symmetric $\left( -\phi^{4}\right) $ Scalar Field Theory: Discussions and Conclusions

+We employed the canonical quantization method for the calculation of the effective potential for the $\mathcal{PT}$-symmetric $\left( -\phi ^{4}\right) $ scalar field theory.
+We considered the cases of the $1+1$ and $2+1$ space-time dimensions individually.
+We have done that although in the literature the effective potential is often studied within the path integral formulation of the theory \cite{Peskin}.
+In fact, the path integral formulation by itself is obtained via the canonical quantization of the theory, for which the equal time canonical relations of the form;

+are satisfied.
+Our point in following the canonical quantization method is that, with in this regime, the Hamiltonian operator determines the dynamics of the system.
+Therefore, the non-Hermiticity of the Hamiltonian operator for a $\mathcal{PT}$-symmetric field theory can be realized easily.
+So, we find it more plausible to work with operators ( canonical quantization) than working with integration over classical functionals ( path integral).
+Note that, in the canonical quantization of a theory, one also employs the Heisenberg picture for the operators ( see the chapters in the first part in Ref.\cite{Peskin}).
+Thus, for the theory under consideration, the Heisenberg equation of motion is satisfied.
+Accordingly, the calculated amplitudes know about the metric \cite{green,jonesgr2}.
+This means that the followed algorithm in our work avoids the calculation of the metric operator, which is hard to get for the theory under consideration.

-In conclusion, we show that while the classical potential is bounded from above and thus the classical analysis predicts instability of the spectrum, the quantum field effective potential is bounded from below and thus shows, for the first time, that the vacuum state for the $\mathcal{PT}$-symmetric $\left( -\phi^{4}\right) $ scalar field theory is stable.
-The stability of the theory is constrained by the existence of an imaginary condensate which turns the effective theory non-Hermitian but $\mathcal{PT}$-symmetric.
-In fact, the effective theory \ is well defined on the real line because of the existence of the pure imaginary $B\psi^{3}$ term in the Hamiltonian.
-With this in mind and in view of the new ansatz introduced by us in Ref.\cite{abocop}, one can cure the unitraity as well as ghost problems associated with the non-Hermitian representation of the theory.
+For the $\mathcal{PT}$-symmetric $\left( -\phi^{4}\right) $ scalar field theory, the classical potential is bounded from above.
+Consequently, the common classical analysis predicts an unstable vacuum.
+In our work, we have shown that the effective potential is bounded-from-below which shows that the vacuum state of the $\mathcal{PT}$-symmetric $\left( -\phi ^{4}\right) $ scalar field theory is stable.
+This result tells us that classical analysis are not always reliable either quantitatively or qualitatively.

+The stability of the theory is constrained by the existence of an imaginary condensate.
+The imaginary value of the condensate renders the effective theory non-Hermitian but $\mathcal{PT}$-symmetric.
+In fact, the effective theory \ is well defined on the real line because of the existence of the pure imaginary, $B\psi^{3}$, term in the Hamiltonian.

+To test the accuracy of our results, we obtained the vacuum condensate at the minimum of the effective potential.
+The behavior of the condensate has been found to approach its zero value for small coupling in an exponential manner ( Eq.(\ref{bexp})\&Eq.(\ref{bexp2p1f})).
+This exponential behavior has been obtained before in Ref.\cite{bendvac}, which represents a good test for the accuracy of our results.

+This work sheds light on some how a new strange behavior of the quantum world.
+It tells us that classical analysis does not always rule the quantum behavior of a quantum particle.
+The situation is very similar to the tunneling effect in quantum physics for which classical analysis totally prohibits tunneling from existence, while the quantum world admits it.
+Likewise, the vacuum stability is totally prohibited from a classical point of view for bounded- from-above potentials, while we have shown that the potential felt by the quantum particle is bounded from below, and thus allows a stable vacuum.